Local Inventory Alerts

 Viewing Your Local Inventory Alerts

 Now that you’re viewing the Local Inventory Alerts page, you’ll notice each item is separated into its own line.
-Each item on the list includes the title of the item; the SKU; the zip code that was set for that alert; the retailer that the alert was set for; an optional Tags section; type of alert that is set; and the last time that the alert was checked by the system.
+Each item on the list includes the title of the item; the SKU; the zip code that was set for that alert; the retailer that the alert was set for; an optional Tags section (Extreme only); type of alert that is set; and the last time that the alert was checked by the system.

 As you can see in the above screenshot, we have two Local Alerts set on this account out of a possible 20 total alerts.
 Both alerts are set to notify us if the price or the quantity of those items change locally.